 An organizational budget that further indicates the future sustainability of the organization.

 The applicant organization or fiscal sponsor must be tax-exempt under Internal Revenue Code Section 501(c) (3)

-The organization (and fiscal sponsors, if applicable) must be based in San Francisco.
+The organization must be based in San Francisco.

 Applicants must not be in default on any grants or loans from: (1) SFAC, (2) other City departments (including, without limitation, the Department of Children, Youth, and their Families; Office of Economic and Workforce Development; Mayor’s Office of Housing and Community Development; and Grants For The Arts), (3) Northern California Grantmakers Arts Loan Fund; (4) Northern California Community Loan Fund, (5) Community Arts Stabilization Trust; or (6) the Center for Cultural Innovation.
 This default clause was expanded due to the fact that SFAC has a fiduciary relationship with these particular organizations, through either shared City resources or other pooled philanthropic funds.